 1A person who looks for or employs analogy or analogies, or is inclined to do so.

-An adherent of the view (particularly associated with a school of Greek grammarians existing between the 2nd cent. b.c. and 1st cent. a.d.) that language has an innate, logical structure deriving from a fundamental correspondence between words and the things they denote.
+An adherent of the view (particularly associated with a school of Greek grammarians existing between the 2nd century b.c. and 1st century a.d.) that language has an innate, logical structure deriving from a fundamental correspondence between words and the things they denote.
 Opposed to anomalist.

 Early 17th century; earliest use found in Thomas James.
 From analogy + -ist.
 Compare French analogiste.